dapr/docs/daprdocs/content/en/getting-started/install-dapr-cli.md

 winget install Dapr.CLI
 ```

-**For Preview Releases:**
+**For preview releases:**

-Install the latest Preview release:
+Install the latest preview release:

 ```powershell
 winget install Dapr.CLI.Preview
 ```

-#### Install using MSI Installer
+#### Install using MSI installer

-Each release of Dapr CLI also includes MSI installer for windows.
-You can manually download and run the installer to install Dapr CLI locally:
+Each release of the Dapr CLI also includes an installer for Windows.
+You can manually download the MSI:

-1. Download the MSI Package `dapr.msi` from latest [Dapr Release](https://github.com/dapr/cli/releases).
+1. Download the MSI package `dapr.msi` from latest [Dapr release](https://github.com/dapr/cli/releases).
 2. Navigate to the downloaded MSI file and double-click the file to run it.
-3. Follow the installation wizard's prompts to accept the License and select the installation directory.
-Selected folder is added to User PATH environment variable.
-Default value is set to `$Env:SystemDrive\dapr`.
+3. Follow the installation prompts to accept the license and the installation directory.
+The selected folder is added to the user PATH environment variable.
+The default value is set to `$Env:SystemDrive\dapr`.
 4. Click `Install` to start the installation.
 You will see a final message once the installation is complete.

 {{% /codetab %}}